miekg/cf/README.md

 - Comments that are placed in a bundle/body but at the end.
 These will be dropped.
 - Multiline comments with escaped quoting characters.
+- Will probably not work with Windows line endings.

 ## TODO